TypstDocumentation

 Equation$x$, align / equation environments$x$, $ x = y $equation

 Lists do not rely on environments in Typst.
 Instead, they have lightweight syntax like headings.
-To create an unordered list (itemize), prefix the line of the list item with a hyphen:
+To create an unordered list (itemize), prefix each line of an item with a hyphen:

 To write this list in Typst...